arclabs561/runctl/docs/WORKSPACE_AND_COPYING.md

 ## Overview

-trainctl uses a **bare VM approach** (not Docker/containers).
+runctl uses a **bare VM approach** (not Docker/containers).
 When you run training, your project code is copied to the EC2 instance and runs directly on the instance.

 ## What Gets Copied

-When you use `--sync-code` (or it's enabled by default), trainctl:
+When you use `--sync-code` (or it's enabled by default), runctl:

 1. **Detects your project root** by looking for:
    - `requirements.txt`